 Issue #3: You're using a Merged profile with a traditional guitar cabinet

-See my previous blog post for more detail on this subject.
+See my blog post on Merged profiles for more detail on this subject.
 In summary, traditional guitar speakers drastically alter the tone of an amplifier.
 Most people don't appreciate that speakers are at least as important as the amp in determining guitar tone.
 This is why I've invested a ton of money on vintage Celestions with original Pulsonic cones to use for profiling.
 If you use your own cab, don't expect to sound like our demos.
 You may (or may not) like the resulting tone, but it almost assuredly won't sound like the profile demo.

 Using your own traditional guitar cab also eliminates the effect of microphone choice and recording technique, which are also extremely important in the final profiled tone.

 This really goes without saying, but if you listen to the demo on your computer speakers and listen to your Kemper through your band's PA, they're not going to sound the same.